 See: Mercer Lake Fishing.

-This 101-acre lake is very close to Florence and has excellent spring fishing for stocked rainbow trout, including some larger fish.
+This 101-acre lake is very close to Florence and has excellent late winter and spring fishing for stocked rainbow trout, including some larger fish.

 Use Munsel Lake Road north of Florence to get to Munsel Landing County Park.